Long Term Disability Claims.

-Eventually, with no resolution of this matter, some employers starting agitating their employees.
+Eventually, with no resolution of this matter, some employers start agitating their employees.
 They will demand you return back to work or risk losing it for abandonment.
 Sadly, this sequence of events is predictable.
 By design, it is an exercise to frustrate you into giving up.

 Denied Disability Claims Statistics.